 “Our Paths Have Crossed and Parted” : RHPS and Phantom

 RHPS casts an overwhelming shadow on Phantom, particularly as it was released only a year later, 1975.
 It is impossible to ignore the strange coincidences between Phantom and RHPS, as both horror musicals share similar characters and moments.
 Each includes a Frankenstein resurrection scene, a mysterious Gothic castle, and even a song about a man named Eddie who dies in the pursuit of pleasure and glory.
 They also share an interest in The Cabinet of Doctor Caligari, as Beef arrives in a coffin during “Life at Last”, while Rocky arrives in one during “Sword of Damocles”, and both films fixate on resurrection and lightening.
 I mean, RHPS features a performance by Meat Loaf, and Phantom has a character named Beef.
 Its unclear why the films are so similar, as although RHPS came out the year after Phantom, it was a stage production beforehand.
-But this is just the start of the connections between the films.
+But these are just some of the cursory similarities between the films.